vladimirvivien/streaming-runtime-go/examples/channel/README.md

 kubectl apply -f https://raw.githubusercontent.com/vladimirvivien/streaming-runtime-go/main/examples/channel/manifests-all.yaml
 ```

 >NOTE: if you use a different username/password for RabbitMQ, download the manifest file above first.
-Then, update the password
+Then, update
 > the username and password for the `rabbit-stream`  ClusterStream component.

 While this example uses Redis Streams and RabbitMQ, you can use any of your favorite brokers including Kafka, NATS, etc., [supported by Dapr](https://docs.dapr.io/reference/components-reference/supported-pubsub/)